y-ken/mod_rpaf/README.md

 RPAFsetHostname (On|Off)           - Update vhost name so ServerName & ServerAlias work

 RPAFsethttps    (On|Off)           - Set the HTTPS environment variable to the header value
-                                     contained in X-HTTPS, or X-Forwarded-HTTPS.
+                                     contained in X-HTTPS, or X-Forwarded-HTTPS. (experimental)
-                                     Also work with X-Forwarded-Proto were https.
+                                     Also work with X-Forwarded-Proto value were https.

 RPAFsetport     (On|Off)           - Set the server port to the header value
                                      contained in X-Port, or X-Forwarded-Port.